Andre601/AdvancedServerList/docs/api/index.md

 # API

 AdvancedServerList v2 introduced a new API that plugins can hook into to use.
-As of right now is it only providing a way to add your own placeholders for it to use.
+It provides a way for your plugin to provide its own placeholders that should be parsed by AdvancedServerList and also an event to modify the server list.

 ## Add dependency